home-assistant/home-assistant.io/source/_integrations/imap.markdown

 ### Using events

-When a new message arrives that meets the search criteria the `imap` integration will send a custom [event](/docs/automation/trigger/#event-trigger) that can be used to trigger an automation.
+When a new message arrives or a message is removed within the defined search command scope the `imap` integration will send a custom [event](/docs/automation/trigger/#event-trigger) that can be used to trigger an automation.
 It is also possible to use to create a template [`binary_sensor` or `sensor`](/integrations/template/#trigger-based-template-binary-sensors-buttons-numbers-selects-and-sensors) based the [event data](/docs/automation/templating/#event).

 The table below shows what attributes come with `trigger.event.data`.
 The data is a dictionary that has the keys that are shown below.